Vegan Ginger Cookies

 Notes

-- Alternatively, you may use regular granulated sugar for more subtle and lighter cookies.
-Use coconut sugar for slightly less sweet cookies.
+- Alternatively, you may use granulated sugar for cookies that spread more or coconut sugar for cookies that are slightly less sweet.

-- I haven't tested this recipe with vegan margarine spread or softened coconut oil but either will work.
-If using margarine, I'd recommend omitting the milk and adding more flour if necessary.
-Your dough may be a little softer and will spread more.
+- I haven’t tested this recipe with spreadable vegan butter or softened coconut oil but, from experience, either will work.
+If using a buttery spread, I recommend omitting the milk and adding more flour if necessary.
+Your dough will be a little softer and your cookies will be puffier.
 If using coconut oil, I recommend more salt, to taste.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.